-While this complicates our code somewhat, this approach allows us to use the smallest amount of space possible for the data that we want to store.
+Note that we could have simply decided to store our inventory data in a structure very much like the VENDOR structure that we use above.
+However, by storing this data in the InventoryData class, which identifies the size of the data that it contains, we can use the smallest amount of space possible for the data that we are storing.
 The result is that our cache can be smaller than it might otherwise be and our database will take less space on disk than if we used a structure with fixed-length fields.